-Tactics for streams in the Mt.
+Tactics for Streams in the Mt.
 Hood National Forest

 Most mid-summer aquatic insects are usually small.
 Many are tiny.
 Size #16 to #20 flies are common.
 Hatches are going to be mostly caddis, mayflies and midges.
 Nymphs, wet flies, emergers, spinners and terrestrials can all be in the mix.
 Shallow oxygenated riffles are often prime trout holding areas when water temperatures are above 60 degrees.
 Any place where water spills and creates bubbles cascading into deeper fish holding water should get your special attention.

 In larger rivers and tail-water fisheries, there will be intermittent hatches much of the day, but the best insect activity will be at first light and last light.
 During these low light hours, behavioral drifts of insects plays a big part in trout feeding, especially early in the morning.
 Drifting tiny nymphs can be very productive during the period between dark and daylight.
-Be alert.
 Noisy wading can ruin the best water.
 When fishing trout in shallow water, the best approach is “stalk more cast less.”
 Use your eyes.
 Be alert.

 During the hot part of the day, dehydration can be a real factor for aquatic insects, so the ones that hatch during midday get off the water and into the shade as quick as possible.
 Many midday hatches produce a high percentage of cripples.
 During the day, look for shady spots along the edges of the river.
 Slow back-eddies often collect dead and dying insects.
 This kind of water produces most of the trout feeding action while the sun is on the water.